zeckdude/code-references/PULL_REQUEST_TEMPLATE.md

-**Why are you making this change?
-If there's a pivotal card, link to it in the pull request.
-If there isn't a pivotal card, create one and then link to it.**

-**Has the code been tested?
-Please note in the pull request how the code was tested, and why you're confident that that testing was sufficient.
-One or two sentences should be enough.**

-**Would you merge and deploy this code right now?**

-**Which part of the system does this code affect?**

-**Does this pull request have any configuration changes?**

-**Does this pull request have any system-level changes such as additions to infrastructure?**

-**Will this code affect how any other systems work?**

-**How do you intend to confirm this change is working once it's deployed?**

 ## Dev Questions
 ### Post Pivotal ticket link
 <!--- If there is no pivotal ticket, create one and post the link -->